towardsthecloud/.github/profile/README.md

 **Here's what's actually happening over time:**
 - 🔥 **Mounting AWS bills** from inefficient architectures that could cost 40-60% less with proper optimization
 - ⚠️ **Lose control and visibility** over your infrastructure resulting in unnneccary risks and chance of exposing vulnerabilties that might risk your customer's data.
-- 😤 **Developers burnout** from spending time on operations instead of building out your product
+- 😤 **Team burnout** from spending time on operations instead of building out your product

 **Meanwhile, traditional AWS consultancies make it worse** by prioritizing billable hours over your success, then disappearing after setup.